Massey Eyes Methane As Cause Of Mine Blast

 BERKES: The Mine Safety and Health Administration says in a statement that high methane levels are expected after explosions underground.
 There's also something missing from Massey's theory, according to mine safety consultant Bruce Dial.
 The company doesn't mention coal dust, he says, which is a key ingredient in huge explosions, and it's something Massey could have controlled.

-Mr. BRUCE DIAL (President, Dial Mine Safety): So, as the methane explodes, then it causes all of the coal dust in the area - on the floor, walls, ceiling, equipment, everywhere - it's going to get it up in the air.
+BRUCE DIAL: So, as the methane explodes, then it causes all of the coal dust in the area - on the floor, walls, ceiling, equipment, everywhere - it's going to get it up in the air.
 And then each little particle of coal becomes an explosion in itself.
 And you get all those little particles exploding at the same time, then that's how you get that big ball of fire going out through the whole mine.